-In 2013, I was invited to join the Faculty of the Nicholas School of the Environment.
-Since then, I have taught courses in natural history (e.g., Forest Measurements, Wildlife Surveys) and communication (e.g., writing for environmental professionals).
-This amalgamation of subjects follows a long tradition of naturalists, including Aldo Leopold and E. O. Wilson.
-I also conduct regular biotic surveys of the Duke Forest, and I have conducted research on bird-window collisions on Duke's campus.
+In 2013, I was invited to join the Faculty of the Nicholas School of the Environment, where I teach courses in natural history (e.g., Forest Measurements, Wildlife Surveys) and communication (e.g., Writing for Environmental Professionals).
+This particular amalgamation of subjects follows a long tradition of naturalists, including Aldo Leopold and E. O. Wilson, that combine science and communication in their work.

 Finally, I have a deep interest in foreign culture and language that compelled me to study a number of languages and travel to all 50 states and over 35 countries.
 On the weekends, I love spending time in nature, writing and reading, visiting historical sites, and exploring local museums with my husband and remarkable son.